topo-gps/topo-gps-manual/en/maps/purchasing_maps.rst

 The sales of the maps and layers is our only source of income.
 It is not possible to create an account in Topo GPS.
 We do not know your idenity.
 We do not collect any of your data.
 We do not sell any of your data.
 We do not show advertisements.
 With the money we earn by selling maps and layers we fund the development and maintenance of Topo GPS, we pay for the server infrastructure and data transfer, and we pay the delivery fees and royalties of certain maps.

-It is not possible to share your purchases with Android.
+It is not possible to share your purchases on Apple with Android and vice versa.
 This is because we need money to fund the development and maintenance of the Android app as well.
 Also we do not want to spend our time creating a complicated purchases transfer system.
 Rather we want to develop new useful features for our users.

 Purchasing full maps
 --------------------